Apu-rbo/Thanos/README.md

 ## License

-TitanBot is released under the MIT License.
+ThanosBot is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Thank You

-Thank you for choosing TitanBot for your Discord server!
+Thank you for choosing ThanosBot for your Discord server!
 We're constantly working to improve and add new features based on community feedback.

-*Last updated: May 2026*
+*Last updated: June 2026*